 Her new third book I Told You So

 is a hilarious, bittersweet, politically acute survival guide.
-It is available as an audiobook and will be released in paperback in May.
+It is also available as an audiobook.
 Her second book, What The L?

 is a laugh-out-loud collection of dangerous humor from one of the all-time-favorite lesbian comics living under one of the all-time-worst presidents.
 In 2005 it was nominated in the humor category for the prestigious 2005 Lambda Literary Award, considered to be the highest accolade for a book from the LGBT community.
 Her first book, Don't Get Me Started

 , was published by Ballantine in 1998.
 The audio companion was named one of 1998's Best Audiobooks by Publishers Weekly.
-Kate's work is also included in the following books: The L Life and It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living.
+Kate's work is also included in the following books: The L Life, It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living.

 Kate is multi-formatted to the max.
 She blogs, vlogs, twitters, friends, facebooks.
 The portal to all this fun is her recently upgraded website Kateclinton.com.
 Kate's weekly video blog is must-see TV.
 In it she is an Andrea Rooney pleasantly kvetching about the news and views of the day.
 But without the eyebrow problem.
-Kate writes bi-monthly columns for The Progressive in which she waxes comical and philosophical about the state of our nation and those who have put us in such a state.
+Kate writes bi-monthly columns for The Progressive and a monthly column in the Washington Blade which she waxes comical and philosophical about the state of our nation and those who have put us in such a state.

-Kate also blogs for Huffington Post, The Progressive, Bilerico, NYC Up and Out, and Olivia Connect.
+Kate also blogs for Huffington Post, The Progressive, Bilerico and Olivia Connect.
 She has written for The New York Times, Women's Review Of Books, and The Advocate among other publications.
 Kate served as a writer on The Rosie O'Donnell Show during its rollout period in 1996.